Hot Tub Holidays

 Mid through to the end of the month = Low demand

 The 1st is public holiday.
-Expect the 2014 New Year and the run off into the first week in January to be a busy period.
+Expect the 2015 New Year and the run off into the first week in January to be a busy period.
+Also, many lodges and cottages are being booked up for the Valentine’s weekend.

 Early and late month = Low demand